basefarm/aws-session-tool/README.md

                 Current cached default: <no cached value>

-This command will use session credentials stored in the shell from a previous call to get_session The session credentials are then used to temporily assume the given role for the purpose of obtaining the console URL.
+This command will use session credentials stored in the shell from a previous call to get_session The session credentials are then used to temporarily assume the given role for the purpose of obtaining the console URL.

 After this, the session credentials from a previous call to get_session or assume_role will be restored.
-The console URL will only be valid for one hour, this is a limitation in the underlaying AWS assume_role function.
+The console URL will only be valid for one hour, this is a limitation in the underlying AWS assume_role function.

 The -o and -d options are currently only supported on Mac OS and Linux and only using the Chrome browser.
 You can select which browser binary to use